frederic-perez/AmE-dictionary/data/idioms.md

 __hit the wall__ :two::hammer:
 __hit up__ __1__ To go to a particular place. _Let’s hit up the mall—I’m sure we can find a present for her there._ _She thought about hitting up an amusement park._
 __hither and thither__ :four::hammer::pencil2: _He was flinging the ball hither and thither, chucking it five feet over his receiver’s heads._
+__Hobson’s choice__ A choice between what is available and nothing; a lack of an alternative.
 __hog (something)__ To take or use something all for oneself; to not allow others to have or use something. _Hey buddy, quit hogging the road!_ _My wife always hogs the covers at night._
 __hoist by (one’s) own petard__ To be injured, ruined, or defeated by one’s own action, device, or plot that was intended to harm another; to have fallen victim to one’s own trap or schemes.
 (Note: “hoist” in this instance is the simple past-tense of the archaic form of the verb, “hoise.”)
 __hold (one’s) feet to the fire__ To put pressure on one to do, say, or consent to something._Someone holds everyone’s feet to the fire._